bu-bioinfo/bf510/index.md

 submissions for parts of the final project and learn how to provide constructive feedback on a written abstracts.

-**Final Project (20% of grade):**  Each student will complete a final project and report (~5 pages) about an aspect of systemic racism in health and science of their own choosing.
-The Final Project Assignment will be posted on the course website in the first weeks of class, and class time will be dedicated mid-semester to discussing project ideas and expectations.
-The assignment will involve creating a short presentation (possible formats include a podcast, narrated poster, or YouTube video) and submission of a written report detailing the motivation and logic and research behind your project of choice.
-Presentations will be shared with the class (exact details will depend on formats preferred by students), and a written report will be due by final exam time.
-Reports will be submitted via the Perusall site.
+**Final Project (20% of grade):**  Each student (either individually or in a group) will complete a final project (~5 pages for written report, open to other formats as well) about an aspect of systemic racism in health and science of their own choosing.
+The Final Project Assignment will be posted on the course website and class time will be dedicated in weeks 9 and later to discussing project ideas and expectations.
+The assignment will involve creating a short presentation (possible formats include written paper, a podcast, narrated poster, or YouTube video) and submission of a proposal detailing the motivation and logic and research behind your project of choice.
+Presentations about the project will be shared with the class (exact details will depend on formats preferred by students), and the final project itself will be due during finals week.
+Projects will be submitted via Dropbox.

 <a id="required-texts">
 ## Required Texts <a class="tiny-link" href="#">Top</a>